gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 An ArrayList is simply a List implemented using a java Array https://docs.oracle.com/javase/8/docs/api/index.html?java/util/ArrayList.html

-If you are intersted you can learn more about java arrays here https://www.w3schools.com/java/java_arrays.asp
+If you are interested you can learn more about java arrays here https://www.w3schools.com/java/java_arrays.asp

 and Java Lists here https://www.w3schools.com/java/java_arraylist.asp